 - Muscle strain

 If you work with a screen day in, day out, it might be the case of developing some bad habits.
 Here are some of our most common culprits (as modelled by our fabulous Love your workspace team)

-This is great chair with really good support, and it’s available with a neck rest option, we’d also recommend that you opt for armrests as supporting your arms can have a big impact on neck pain as well.
-The neck rest is height and angle adjustable , but you can’t alter the depth of it as it’s a fixed curved shaped.
+This is a great chair with really good support, and it’s available with a neck rest option, we’d also recommend that you opt for armrests as supporting your arms can have a big impact on neck pain as well.
+The neck rest is height and angle adjustable, but you can’t alter the depth of it as it’s a fixed curved shape.